 - 1. Configure ADR pin with proper setting for I2C device address. - 2.
 Bring up power supplies (it does not matter if PVDD or DVDD comes up first). - 3.
-Once power supplies are stable, bring up PDN to High, then start SCLK, LRCLK. - 4.
+Once power supplies are stable, bring up PDN to High and wait 5 ms at least, then start SCLK, LRCLK. - 4.
 Once I2S clock are stable, set the device into HiZ state and enable DSP via the I2C control port. - 5.
 Wait 5 ms at least.
-Then initialize the DSP Coefficient, and set the device to Play state - 6.
+Then initialize the DSP Coefficient, then set the device to Play state. - 6.
 The device is now in normal operation.